- Applicability

 - Definitions

-- Extent of porous openings;
+- Extent of porous openings in the surface material,

-- Protection from siltation and clogging;
+- Protection from siltation and clogging,

-- Volume of stormwater stored.
+- Volume of stormwater stored, and

 - ‘Common Plan of Development’ means a site where multiple separate and distinct development activities may be taking place at different times on different schedules but governed by a single development plan regardless of ownership of the parcels.
 Information that may be used to determine a ‘common plan of development’ include plats, blueprints, marketing plans, contracts, building permits, public notices or hearings, zoning requests, and infrastructure development plans.